Baikal Skullcap

 What is the recommended dosage of Baikal Skullcap?

-Does Baikal Skullcap interact with medications?
+Does Baikal Skullcap interact with any medications?

 References(3 citations)